As a first-time founder, the statistics that saturate the media surrounding the number of startups that fail can be a little daunting.

 Failure number seven: Avoiding change

-You want your business to go from point A to point B, from great idea to multi-million dollar business, in two easy steps.
+You want your business to go from point A to point B, from great idea to multimillion pound business, in 2 easy steps.

-But the likelihood is, you’ll hit a lot of bumps in the road.
+But the likelihood is, you’ll hit a lot of bumps in the road - and will probably end up way down the alphabet!

-Prepare for challenges, and the responses this will need, before you launch.
+Prepare for challenge, and the response this will need, before you launch.
 You’ll make mistakes, you will fail, you’ll miscalculate.
 What is most important is that you bounce back from these setbacks, learn from what you did wrong and persist.